What Is the Alkaline Diet?

 The alkaline diet is based on the theory that the foods you eat change your pH level to either acidic or alkaline.
 The belief is that consuming a high amount of acidic foods will cause your body harm, whereas eating alkaline or neutral foods can improve your health.

-The diet focuses on eating fresh fruits and vegetables (that are considered alkaline) to keep your body at an optimal pH level, which is a measure of acids and alkalis throughout the body using a scale ranging from 0 to 14.
+The alkaline diet focuses on fresh fruits and vegetables (considered alkaline) to keep your body at an optimal pH level, which is a measure of acids and alkalis throughout the body using a scale ranging from 0 to 14.

 Acidic substances range from 0 to 7; alkaline foods range from 7 to 14.
-Seven is considered neutral—neither acidic or alkaline.
+Seven is considered neutral and neither acidic nor alkaline.
 This concept started centuries ago, in the mid-1800s, with the “dietary ash hypothesis”—a theory that once food metabolizes in the body, the particles leave either an acid or alkaline ash.

 The 2022 U.S. News and World Report Best Diets ranks the alkaline diet number 30 in Best Diets Overall and gives the diet an overall score of 2.4/5.
 Its ranking is based on the lack of quality research to support the diet, the many rules that make it difficult to follow, and its ineffectiveness for weight loss.
 The Alkaline Diet performed the worst in fast weight loss, overall weight loss, diabetes, and easiness to follow.